-When many people are weighing in the options for their vulnerable and poorly loved ones, more often than not, they get confused between the differences between hospice care and palliative care.
+When many people are weighing in the options for their vulnerable and poorly loved ones, more often than not, they get confused about the differences between hospice care and palliative care.
 It’s a common misconception to think that a hospice is the same as a palliative care clinic.
 If you are a patient with life-limiting conditions or know someone who does, it’s important that you understand these differences to make the proper healthcare decision.

 Hospice care has many similarities to palliative care, however, there are some essential differences.
 The reason being is that more than 90 percent of hospice care is funded through the Medicare hospice benefit.
 To qualify hospice patients must meet Medicare’s eligibility requirements, whereas palliative care patients do not have to meet the same prerequisites.